Surveys: Have your say

 Message from Donna Jones – Police and Crime Commissioner for Hampshire and the Isle of Wight

-This survey is to gather your views on whether there should be an increase in the level of council tax which you pay in support of policing, to ensure continued investment in Hampshire and Isle of Wight Constabulary.
+As Police and Crime Commissioner (PCC) for Hampshire and Isle of Wight, I am responsible for setting the amount of money that is contributed to local policing from your council tax.
+The Precept Consultation was an opportunity to gather your views on whether there should be an increase or not in the level of council tax which you pay in support of local policing, to ensure continued investment in Hampshire and Isle of Wight Constabulary.

 The Chief Constable’s sharp focus on providing excellent neighbourhood policing and my commitment for all communities to have named ‘Local Bobbies’ by December 2023 is setting the force up to tackle community priorities and ensure officers are seen on your streets more than ever before.
 This is a trajectory we want to stay on.